Contronym

-An auto-antonym or autantonym, also called a contronym or antagonym among other terms, is a word with multiple meanings (senses) of which one is the reverse of another.
-For example, the word cleave can mean "to cut apart" or "to bind together".
-This phenomenon is called enantiosemy, enantionymy (enantio- means "opposite"), antilogy or autantonymy.
-An enantiosemic term is necessarily polysemic.
+A contronym or contranym is a word with two opposite meanings.
+For example, the word original can mean "authentic, traditional", or "novel, never done before".
+This feature is also called enantiosemy, enantionymy (enantio- means "opposite"), antilogy or autoantonymy.
+An enantiosemic term is by definition polysemic (having more than one meaning).

 Nomenclature

-An auto-antonym is alternatively called an antagonym, contronym, contranym, enantiodrome, enantionym, Janus word (after the Roman god Janus, who is usually depicted with two faces), self-antonym, antilogy, or addad (Arabic, singular didd).
+A contronym is alternatively called an autantonym, auto-antonym, antagonym, enantiodrome, enantionym, Janus word (after the Roman god Janus, who is usually depicted with two faces), self-antonym, antilogy, or addad (Arabic, singular didd).

 Linguistic mechanisms

-Some pairs of contronyms are true homographs, i.e., distinct words with different etymology which happen to have the same form.
-For instance cleave "separate" is from Old English clēofan, while cleave "adhere" is from Old English clifian, which was pronounced differently.